isomerpages/mse-zerowaste/_zero-waste/04-foreward.md

 businesses for.

 ![Photo of Year Towards Zero Waste Launch](/images/launchofytzw.jpg)
+<caption>Minister Masagos Zulkifli at the launch of the Year Towards Zero Waste</caption>

 Sustainable consumption, on the other hand, starts with us – a change in our mindsets and behaviours.
 We designated 2019 as the Year